CORENdot/Unity-Vertex-Color-Processor-for-Crocotile3D-.obj-files/README.md

 # How it works

-Place the script somewhere inside your Asset folder of your Unity project and next time you import or modify an .obj within Unity Editor it will load the Vertex Colors automatically into the resulting Meshes if it's an .obj file created with Crocotile3D.
+Place the script somewhere inside your Asset folder of your Unity project and next time you import or modify an .obj it will load the Vertex Colors automatically into the resulting Meshes.

 # Considerations and limitations: